jhu-oose-f22/jobstation/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage/Functionality Description
-you should include more about the specifics of how to use the app and what it does.

 For iteration1, you can CRUD your job posts!

 - Sign up,  log in, sign out